 Patch detection and reporting features are always enabled on all Miradore sites, whereas the patch distribution feature is disabled by default.
-Customers with the Enterprise Plan can enable automated patch deployment for Windows devices as described in this article.
+Customers with the Premium Plan can enable automated patch deployment for Windows devices as described in this article.

 Enabling automated patch deployment for Windows devices

-Navigate to the Management > Patches page and open the Installation settings tab of the page.
+Navigate to the Management > Patches page and open the Installation settings tab.

 Here you can enable the automated patching of your Windows devices.
 If needed, you can also exclude or include some products and vendors with custom installation rules.

-While enabling the patch management, you’ll notice that Miradore offers you a possibility to define separate patch installation settings for a pilot group.
-It is highly recommended to take advantage of this option to minimize the possible problems caused by patches.
+You can define separate patch installation settings for a pilot group with Miradore.
+It is highly recommended to take advantage of this option to minimize the possible problems.
 See the description of the pilot group settings from the table below.

 |Patch installation settings for devices in pilot group|

 Do you want to verify the functionality of patches on pilot devices before rolling them out to all Windows devices?

-After enabling the installation of patches for the pilot group, remember to define the Pilot group tags and Installation delay.
+When you enable the patch installation for the pilot group, remember to define the Pilot group tags and Installation delay.
 If the installation is disabled, the devices in the group are excluded from patching.

 Use device or user tags to select a group of pilot computers.
 Try to choose the pilot computers so that they represent all of your Windows devices as well as possible.
-This is important, because it helps you detect potential patch compatibility issues before deploying patches to more devices.
+This is important because it helps you detect potential patch compatibility issues before deploying patches to the rest of the devices.

-If a device, or its user has any of the specified tags, it is included in to the pilot group.
-If you’re not yet familiar with device tagging, see the article about Device tagging.
+If a device or its user has any of the specified tags, the device is in the pilot group.
+If you're not yet familiar with device tagging, see the article about Device tagging.

-This field defines how many days Miradore waits before it attempts to install the patch to the devices in the pilot group.
+This field defines the number of days Miradore waits before it attempts to install the patch to the devices in the pilot group.
 The delay is counted from the time a patch appears in the Miradore patch feed.